The Square (restaurant): Menu (Mayfair) under Howard's tenure

-In March 1998, nine dishes were offered for each of at least two or three courses as well as desserts.
-A "velouté of truffles with tortellini of girolles and parmesan" was one of amuse-bouches.
-Starter course choices for two-course meal included "roast foie gras with caramelised endive and muscat grapes" and "a sauté of scallops and langoustines with chanterelles".
+In March 1998, nine dishes were offered for each of the 2 and 3 course menus.
+A "velouté of truffles with tortellini of girolles and parmesan" was one of theamuse-bouches.
+Starter course choices for the two-course meal included "roast foie gras with caramelised endive and muscat grapes" and "a sauté of scallops and langoustines with chanterelles".
 Main course choices for the two-course included "herb-crusted saddle of lamb with white-bean puree and garlic" and "roast Bresse pigeon with a tarragon mousseline and foie gras".

-In February 2001, one of amuse-bouches was a "chilled cucumber soup [...] with a hint of celery".
+In February 2001, one of the amuse-bouches was a "chilled cucumber soup [...] with a hint of celery".
 Among the first-course choices were "seasoned scallop-mussel soup" ("nage", according to the menu) "with white wine", and a "bresaola (dried beef), with a salad of haricot verts, favas, tomatoes and potatoes".
-Among the main-course choice were "a crisp-seared halibut in butter, with very buttery whipped potatoes and a sauce of chives, white wine and baby shrimp"; and "a huge pile of lamb, mostly shoulder, some roasted and some stewed, along with white beans, confited tomatoes, lots of rosemary, garlic and spinach [...] topped with a little sweetbread".
-Among desserts were an "apricot-almond tart" and "a shortbread sandwich filled with strawberries and crème fraîche [served] with [...] vanilla ice cream".
+Among the main-course choice were "a crisp-seared halibut in butter, with very buttery whipped potatoes and a chive sauce, white wine and baby shrimp"; and "a huge pile of lamb, mostly shoulder, some roasted and some stewed, along with white beans, confited tomatoes, rosemary, garlic and spinach [...] topped with a little sweetbread".
+Among desserts were an "apricot-almond tart" and "a shortbread sandwich filled with strawberries and crème fraîche [served] with vanilla ice cream".